Budget Management Tips for New Managers

 While “trial and error” can be an effective way to learn a new skill, it would be better if a new manager didn’t have to make too many painful errors.
 Here are a few tips if you have just been promoted as a manager with a budgeting responsibility.

 Invest the Time to Learn Right From the Start

 There is no better time to ask “stupid” questions than when you are brand new to something and have never done it.
-Better to ask and spend the time upfront learning, rather than wait until someone has to point out your mistakes.
+Better ask and spend the time upfront in learning, than wait until someone has to point out your mistakes.
 Request time from your manager (or predecessor if you can) to review the underlying philosophy, the overarching goals, the format, and each line item.
 If your organization has a finance person, ask that person to spend time with you as well.
 Most will be flattered and willing to share their expertise.

 After all, if they can train you how to do things according to their specifications upfront, you’ll be less of a headache for them later on.